muenchto/certainty_poker/Rules.md

         2. They can __call__.
 This means that they place the amount of the current maximum bet in front of themselves.
 If a player is not able to set the maximum bet (because it exceeds the amount of money the player has left), they can call by going all in.
 In case a player has already set the maximum bet, them calling is called __check__.

         3. They can __raise__.
-This means that they put more money than current the maximum bet in front of themselves.
+This means that they put more money than current maximum bet in front of themselves.

 9. The __betting is over__ whenever either all players but one have left or have gone all in, or if all players in the round have have checked in a row.
 After the betting has ended, all money players have placed in front of themselves goes into the pot.
-[TODO: Explain side pots.]
+If a player has gone all in in that betting, all the money set by players who have already left and all the money that other players have set to call this all-in-bet is put into a side pot.
+All the money which other player have set (or will set) above this all-in-bet during the course of the round is put into the main pot.
+If multiple players go all in during one round, multiple side pots might be created.

 10. After the betting, a new hint is unveiled to the players, and another betting starts.
 This procedure repeats, until all the hints of the question have been unveiled.